adomani/advents/descriptions_with_tests.md

 Card 6: 31 18 13 56 72 | 74 77 10 23 35 67 36 11
 </pre>

+### Description

+#### Part 1

+This was a relative straightforward parsing of the given numbers.
+After that, what was left was finding common elements and evaluating powers and sums.

+#### Part 2

+For the second part, I encoded the newly-generated cards in a list of numbers.
+Since the loop was over the initial length, I did not have to take care that the list finished at the right place: all excess entries would not be reached by the algorithm.

 [Solution in Lean](Advents/day04.lean)

 ---